liminalproperty/liminalproperty.github.io/privacy.md

 In particular, I do not, and have no interest in, selling your data to third parties or using it for any direct marketing purposes.

+### Special category data

+If you are a tenant or potential tenant, I may store and process "special category data", primarily data about your health.
+This is because, as a responsible landlord, I need to account for your needs – including needs you have because of your health or disabilities – in ensuring a property is fit for use, and in making reasonable adaptions to ensure it is fit for use.

+I will process this data on the basis of your explicit consent.
+In limited circumstances, for example if I need to ask a contractor to visit the property for the purposes of emergency repairs, I will also process and potentially pass on this data on the basis of vital interests.

 ### Data retention

 As a small business processing limited data, I do not have a detailed